ABOUT

 Colin I. Nossek (b.
 1999) is a composer and clarinetist dedicated to the creation of new, imaginative works that are accessible to a wide audience.
-They hold a Bachelor of Music in Composition from the University of Arizona Fred Fox School of Music, where they studied with Dr. Yuanyuan HE (composition) and Dr. Jackie Glazier (clarinet).
-Nossek’s music is influenced by the natural world, dreams, and interpersonal relationships.
-They cite American folk music, Radiohead, and Maurice Ravel as their foremost inspirations.
-Nossek has received commissions internationally including those from award-winning saxophonist Don-Paul Kahl, the zooDuo, and contrabassoonist Susan Nigro.
+They graduated summa cum laude from the University of Arizona in 2021, where they studied with Dr. Yuanyuan HE (composition) and Dr. Jackie Glazier (clarinet).
+Nossek’s music is influenced by the natural world, dreams and psychedelia, and film and literature.
+They cite American folk music, Maurice Ravel, and Thomas Adès as their foremost inspirations.
+Nossek has received commissions internationally including those from award-winning Duo Entre-nous, No Divide KC, and contrabassoonist Susan Nigro.
 Nossek’s works for saxophone have been featured at NASA conferences in 2019 and 2021.
-Their recently commissioned work for clarinet and saxophone I think this is a ghost story recently received its European premiere by Duo Entre- nous at the Guggenheim Museum in Bilbao, Spain.
+Their recently commissioned work for clarinet and saxophone I think this is a ghost story. recently received its European premiere by Duo Entre- nous at the Guggenheim Museum in Bilbao, Spain.

-As a performer, Nossek is a proponent of new music.
-They believe in decolonization of the classical music canon and are always looking to perform new or underperformed works by women, queer composers, and composers of color.
+As a performer, Nossek is an avid proponent of new music, and believes strongly that the voices of all composers deserve to be heard.
+They have commissioned works from fellow composers such as Spencer Evans and Ahmed Al Abaca, and plan to formally premiere them in 2025.
 While studying at the University of Arizona, Nossek held the position of principal clarinet and principal bass clarinet in the UA Wind Ensemble and participated in the Arizona Symphony Orchestra, the Vulpes Wind Quintet, and the Avian Trio.
-Nossek was selected as the winner of the 2021 University of Arizona President’s Competition (Winds/Brass/Percussion division) for their performance of Scott McAllister’s Black Dog.
+Nossek is a 2021 University of Arizona President’s Competition winner for their performance of Scott McAllister’s Black Dog.
+They are a founding member of the newly formed Nosfera Trio, along with Gabby Cioca (Viola) and Jared Aragón (Piano), and as of January 2025 they are the Artistic Coordinator for True Concord Voices & Orchestra.

 Select works by Nossek are published by T.U.X.
 People’s Music Publishing.